Suyab: History

 Traveling 500 li to the north west of Great Qing Lake, we arrive at the city of the Suye River.
 The city is 6 or 7 li in circuit; various Hu ("barbarian") merchants here came from surrounding nations congregate and dwell.
 The soil is favorable for red millet and for grapes; the woods are not thick, the climate is windy and cold; the people wear garments of twilled wool.
 Traveling from Suye westward, there are a great number of isolated towns; in each there is a chieftain; these are not dependent on one another, but all are in submission to the Tujue.

-During the reign of Tong Yabgu Qaghan, Suyab was the principal capital of the Western Turkic Khaganate.
-The khagan also had a summer capital in Navekat near the springs north of Tashkent in the Talas Valley, the capitals are being noted as the westernmost capital of Western Turkic Khaganate.
-There was a sort of symbiosis, with the Sogdians responsible for economical prosperity and the Gokturks in charge of the city's military security.
+During the reign of Tong Yabghu Qaghan, Suyab was the principal capital of the Western Turkic Khaganate.
+The khagan also had a summer capital in Navekat near the springs north of Tashkent in the Talas Valley.
+There was a sort of symbiosis, with the Sogdians responsible for economical prosperity and the Göktürks in charge of the city's military security.

-Following the downfall of the khaganate, Suyab was absorbed into the Tang dynasty, of which it was a western military outpost between 648 and 719.
+Following the downfall of the khaganate, Suyab was absorbed into the Tang dynasty and was a military outpost between 648 and 719.
 A Chinese fortress was built there in 679, and Buddhism flourished.
-According to some accounts, the great poet Li Bai (Li Po) was born in Suyab.
-The Chinese traveler Du Huan, who visited Suyab in 751, found among the ruins a still-functioning Buddhist monastery, where Princess Jiaohe, daughter of Ashina Huaidao, used to dwell.
+According to some accounts, the great poet Li Bai was born in Suyab.
+The Chinese traveler Du Huan, who visited Suyab in 751, found among the ruins a still-functioning Buddhist monastery, where Princess Jiaohe, daughter of Ashina Huaidao, used to live.

-Suyab was one of the Four Garrisons of Anxi Protectorate until 719, when it was handed over to Sulu Khagan of the Turgesh, appointed by the Tang court as the "Loyal and Obedient Qaghan".
-After Sulu's murder in 738, the town was promptly retaken by Tang Chinese forces, along with Talas.
+Suyab was one of the Four Garrisons of the Anxi Protectorate until 719, when it was handed over to Suluk of the Türgesh, appointed by the Tang court as the "Loyal and Obedient Qaghan".
+After Suluk's murder in 738, the town was promptly retaken by Tang Chinese forces, along with Talas.
 The fort was strategically important during the wars between the Tang dynasty and the Tibetan Empire.
-In 766, the city fell to a Qarluq ruler, allied with the nascent Uyghur Khaganate.
+In 766, the city fell to a Karluk ruler, allied with the nascent Uyghur Khaganate.

 Of the subsequent history of Suyab there is little record, especially after the Chinese evacuated the Four Garrisons in 787.
-David Nicolle states that Suyab provided 80,000 warriors for the Qarluq army and that it was governed by a man known as "King of Heroes".
+David Nicolle states that Suyab provided 80,000 warriors for the Karluk army and that it was governed by a man known as "King of Heroes".
 Hudud al-Alam, completed in 983, lists Suyab as a city of 20,000 inhabitants.
-It is believed to have been supplanted by Balasagun in the early 11th century and was abandoned soon thereafter.
+It is believed to have been supplanted by Balasagun in the early 11th century and was abandoned soon after.

 The area around Suyab briefly returned to China under the Qing dynasty during the 18th century, but was ceded to the Russian Empire in the Treaty of Tarbagatai in 1864, along with Lake Balkhash.
-It became part of the Russian Empire's Semirechye Oblast; following the completion of national delimitation in Soviet Central Asia in 1936, Suyab was assigned into the Kyrgyz Soviet Socialist Republic.
+It became part of the Russian Empire's Semirechye Oblast; following the completion of national delimitation in Soviet Central Asia in 1936, Suyab was put into the Kyrgyz Soviet Socialist Republic.